Period: Sixteen Kingdoms period (304–439)

 Dimensions: H. 6 1/2 in.
 (16.5 cm); W. 2 3/4 in.
 (7 cm); D. 1 3/8 in.
 (3.5 cm)

-Purchase, Arthur M. Sackler Gift, 1974 (1974.268.8a–c)
+Credit Line: Purchase, Arthur M. Sackler Gift, 1974

-Scientific examination of this sculpture has shown that it was cast using several ceramic molds, a technique that had developed in China to make ritual bronze vessels during the Shang (1600–1050 B.C.) and Zhou (ca. 1046–771 B.C.) dynasties.
-By the fifth century, the lost-wax method, which may have been introduced with Buddhism, was more often used for the casting of Chinese sculptures.
+Representations of the Buddha wearing a thick shawl over both shoulders and sitting atop a throne with lions on either side are Chinese adaptations of images derived from the northwest region of the Indian subcontinent, particularly from areas in present-day Pakistan (known as Gandhara in the ancient world).
+Scientific examination of this sculpture has shown that it was cast using several ceramic molds, a technique that was also used to create the ancient bronze ritual vessels on view in this gallery.
+By the fifth century, the lost-wax method, which may have been introduced with Buddhism, was used more often for the casting of Chinese sculptures.